Company Direction & Culture

 2025 to 2027

-Prevent industrial fatalities.
+Build industry emergency readiness.
 This is ASEC’s current phase.
-The focus is to help high hazard industries build stronger emergency response capability, not only attend training for compliance.
+The focus is to help high hazard industries develop practical emergency response planning, preparedness systems and response capability, not only attend training for compliance.

 2028 to 2031

 Bring readiness to the community.
-The long term direction is to make life saving knowledge more accessible to ordinary people and turn emergency response into a shared social responsibility.
+The long term direction is to make life-saving and emergency preparedness knowledge more accessible to ordinary people, so emergency response becomes a shared social responsibility.

 What We Have Built So Far